Blanket25/migracode-databases-2021-10-30/README.md

 - As a manager (MA), I want to set up the available bowling-courts (BC) based on dates.
 - As a bowling player (BP), I want to see the available BC base on dates.
+- As a BP, I want to book a BC for a specific date and time (1h, 2h, ...)
 - As a MA, I want to make a BC available/unavailable for maintenance purposes.
-- As a BP, I want to book a BC for a specific date and time (1h, 2h, ...)
+  - I should be able to specify an end-of-maintenance date.
+  - How would you "manage" the bookings that might be affected?
 - As a MA, I want to accept/deny bookings for specific BC and dates.
+  - If a booking is denied, what do you think would happen?